 SSI standard

-Optional state supplement s tandard
+Optional state supplement standard

-Medically needy income star ndard
+Medically needy income standard

 The special income level for institutionalized persons

 A percentage of the Federal poverty level

-Specify percentage:

-The following dollar amoun t:
+Specify percentage: The following dollar amount:

 Specify dollar amount: If this amount changes, this item will be revised

-The following formula is use ed to determine the needs allowance:
+The following formula is used to determine the needs allowance:

 Specify formula:

-Other

-Specify:

-e amount used for the individu I needs of a waiver participant with a community spouse is different from nal's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, onable to meet the individual's maintenance needs in the community.

-Allowance is the same

-Allowance is different.
+Allowance is the same Allowance is different.

 Explanation of difference:

-- iii.
-Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726: - a.
+iii.
+Amounts for incurred medical or remedial care expenses not subject to payment by a third party, specified in 42 CFR §435.726:

+- a.
 Health insurance premiums, deductibles and co-insurance charges - b.
 Necessary medical or remedial care expenses recognized under state law but not covered under the state's Medicaid plan, subject to reasonable limits that the state may establish on the amounts of these expenses.